DaiRobotics/cardillo/README.md

 > **"A Mixed Discrete Cosserat Rod Formulation"**
 > *(currently under review)*

-Although this package is installed as `cardillo`, this repository is a research fork of the original Cardillo project and is not the official upstream distribution.
 To improve reproducibility and reduce repository size, many components of the original project (examples, visualization assets, and unrelated modules) have been removed, while new implementations required for the